Brayonski/minutepitch/README.md

     1. Clone or download the Repo
     2. Create a virtual environment
     3. Read the specs and requirements files and Install all the requirements.
-    4. Edit the start.sh file with your api key from the news.org website
+    4. Edit the start.sh file with your email account and password
     6. Run chmod a+x start.py
     7. Run ./start.py
     8. Access the application through `localhost:5000`